MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## The Azure Quantum Development Kit (Modern QDK) Preview

 The [Modern QDK](https://github.com/microsoft/qsharp/wiki/Installation) is a preview of the next version of the Q# language and development tools.
-With a smaller footprint and faster performance, it is tightly integrated with Visual Studio Code, it features one-step installation, language improvements, integrated Python and Jupyter Notebook support, new syntax highlighting, debugger support, error messages, and integrated Azure connectivity.
+With a smaller footprint and faster performance, it is a one-step Visual Studio Code extension, and features language improvements, integrated Python and Jupyter Notebook support, new syntax highlighting, debugger support, error messages, and integrated Azure connectivity.
 By eliminating the dependencies of the [Microsoft QDK](#the-microsoft-quantum-development-kit-qdk), it is now truly platform independent, running on Windows, Mac, Linux, and the web.

 [![download icon.](media/download-install.png) <br>**Download the Modern QDK**](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode)